 "Questions of income inequality, of course, are not part of the Federal Reserve’s dual mandate from Congress, which is to foster price stability and to promote maximum sustainable employment.
 Nonetheless, this has been an interest of mine for a long time, and not only as an academic." —Janet Yellen; Nov.
 6, 2006

 Yellen has been a long-standing advocate of financial regulation; as vice-chair of the Federal Reserve Board of Governors from 2010 to 2014, she helped oversee the implementation of the Dodd-Frank Wall Street Reform Act.

 Yellen's Early Career

-Dr. Yellen was an Assistant Professor at Harvard University from 1971-1976, a staff economist for the Federal Reserve Board from 1977-1978/.
-She was a faculty member at the London School of Economics and Political Science from 1978-1980.
+Dr. Yellen was an assistant professor at Harvard University from 1971 to 1976 and a staff economist for the Federal Reserve Board from 1977 to 1978.
+She was a faculty member at the London School of Economics and Political Science from 1978 to 1980.